Sparta Monday Night

 c) The

-frozen ball being caused to contact a cushion attached to a separate rail.
+frozen ball being caused to contact a cushion attached

 d) Another